kami-lel/CMPM-121-Phaser-Valley/README.md

 ### Requirements

 - Character Moves on 2d Grid
-- - Same as last week
+    - Same as last week
 - Time Advances Manually
-- - Same as last week
+    - Same as last week
 - Proximity-Based Reaping and Sowing
-- - Same as last week
+    - Same as last week
 - Grid Cells Have Sun And Water Levels
-- - Same as last week
+    - Same as last week
 - Each Plant Has Both a Type and a Growth Level
-- - Same as last week
+    - Same as last week
 - Plant Growth is Governed by Simple Spatial Rules
-- - Same as last week
+    - Same as last week
 - Scenario is Completed When Some Condition is Satisfied
-- - Same as last week
+    - Same as last week
 - Cell Information is Stored as an Array of Structs or a Struct of Arrays
-- -  Our grid cell information is stored as an array of structs using ArrayBuffers, following the format depicted below.
+    -  Our grid cell information is stored as an array of structs using ArrayBuffers, following the format depicted below.

 ```mermaid
 packet-beta